PavelBlend/blender-molecular/README.md

 To activate the plugins:
 - Open Blender
 - Go in File > User Preferences > Addons tab
-- In the "Object" categories, you must find "Molecular"
+- In the "Physics" categories, you must find "Molecular"
 - Check it , close the "Blender user preferences" windows and have fun.

-Visit my blog about this script for donation, comments or more detail : http://pyroevil.com